Jupiter Island is great for biking. You can even stop at a hidden beach

 Another nice route is to park at Blowing Rocks and ride north.
 One gets an occasional glimpse of the ocean but your primary view is of perfect hedges, walls, lush landscaping and elaborate gates.

 Where can you get to the beach ?
-One summer afternoon when we bicycled north from Blowing Rocks, it was so hot we hunted for a place to cool off in the ocean.
-Except for the above-mentioned parks, there aren’t many legal ways to access the beach on Jupiter Island and it’s a long way from Blowing Rocks to Hobe Sound Beach Park.
+Except for the above-mentioned parks, it appears there are not legal ways to access the beach on Jupiter Island between Blowing Rocks and Hobe Sound Beach Park.

 What’s nearby?
 Jupiter Island offers many outstanding recreational spots